slarmoo/.github/profile/simon/simonReact/simonReact.md

 ## Create the router

 With `app.jsx` containing the header and footer, and all the application view component stubs created, we can now create the router that will display each component as the navigation UI requests it.
 The router controls the whole application by determining what component to display based upon what navigation the user chooses.
-To implement the router, we import the router component into App component, and wrap all of the App component's elements with the `BrowserRouter` component.
+To implement the router, we import the router component into the `App` component, and wrap all of the `App` component's elements with the `BrowserRouter` component.
 We also import all of our view components.

 ```jsx
 import { BrowserRouter, NavLink, Route, Routes } from 'react-router-dom';